NetApp/FSx-ONTAP-samples-scripts/Ansible/snapmirror_report/README.md

 - Destination Path (svm:volume)
 - State (e.g. snapmirrored, broken-off)
 - Healthy (true or false)
-- lag\_time (in "P#DT#H#M#S" format, where 'P' and 'T' are fixed characters, and the number before the other letters specify how many Days, Hours, Minutes and Seconds have transpired)
+- lag\_time (in "P#DT#H#M#S" format.
+See below for an explanation)

+The lag\_time format always starts with the letter 'P' and if the lag time is more than 24 hours it is followed by a number and the letter 'D'.
+The number is the number of days.
+The next character is always a 'T' and is followed by a number, letter pairs, where the letter is either an 'H', 'M', or 'S'.
+If the letter is 'H' then number before it is the number of hours.
+If the letter is 'M' then number before it is the number of minutes.
+If the letter is 'S' then number before it is the number of seconds.
+For example, 'P1DT2H3M4S' represents 1 day, 2 hours, 3 minutes, and 4 seconds.

 ## Requirements
+- jq - A lightweight and flexible command-line JSON processor.
+Installation instructions can be found [here](https://jqlang.github.io/jq/download/)
-- Ansible 2.9 or later
+- Ansible 2.9 or later.
+Installation instructions can be found [here](https://docs.ansible.com/ansible/latest/installation_guide/index.html)
-- AWS Ansible collection
+- AWS Ansible collection.
+This should be included with the base installation of Ansible.
-- AWS secret(s) with the credentials neccesary to run SnapMirror ONTAP APIs against the FSx for ONTAP file systems.
+- AWS secret(s) with the credentials necessary to run SnapMirror ONTAP APIs against the FSx for ONTAP file systems.
+The required format of the secret is described below.

 ## Installation
 There are three files used to create the report: